-What does it take to be a locum Vet or Vet Nurse?
+What does it take to be a Locum Vet or Vet Nurse?

 Before you can consider undertaking this flexible, mobile working role, you need to determine if you can fit the description.
 A vet/vet nurse locum first and foremost must be skilled in their areas.
 You are recruited for the time period purely on your level of skill.
-The irony is of course that the best way to hone your skill as a vet or vet nurse is in a permanent position.
+The irony is, of course, that the best way to hone your skill as a vet or vet nurse is in a permanent position.
 Working for a few years in a permanent placement builds the skills needed.
-And furthermore, it builds the confidence to be able to enter a new practice, assured of yourself.
-In our experience, a practice often requires 2 years of practical experience post qualification for vets, and expect vet nurse locums to be qualified, as opposed to a trainee.
+And furthermore, it builds the confidence to be able to enter a new practice assured of yourself.
+In our experience, a practice often requires 2 years of practical veterinary experience post qualification for vets, and expect vet nurse locums to be qualified, as opposed to a trainee.

-It takes great confidence to work in the locum world, as you will enter a new practice every week or so.
+It takes great confidence to work in the vet locum world as you will enter a new practice every week or so.
 You are literally stepping into other people’s worlds, and you must ingratiate yourself within it.
 You must work as part of a team, and be able to understand the team very quickly.
 If that all wasn’t enough, you must learn new computer systems, and where things are kept, rapidly.

-Is locum work flexible?
+Is Vet Locum work flexible?

 Working as a locum can offer great flexibility which is perfect if you want to have the school summer holidays off.
 Equally, it can be demanding to be available at short notice when you’re looking for work.
 If you’re stepping away from a permanent position due to out-of-hours, late nights and weekend work, then a locum position may be for you, although some locums dedicate themselves and revel in the excitement of emergency & out of hours work only.
 Thanks to its flexible nature and our dedicated recruiter’s, we find locum job opportunities to meet your requirements.

-What’s locum pay like?
+What’s Locum pay like?

 Pay rates for locum veterinary staff are higher than that for permanent employment.
 You will earn more money per day as a vet or vet nurse locum than if you worked in a permanent role; this is to compensate for holiday pay and job security.